-- A GPA of 2.5 or higher and a minimum of 24 credit hours earned in previous years of study. - A 250 word statement outlining your commitment to business studies at CMU. - Registration in a minimum of 12 credit hours in each of fall and winter semesters, including 15 credit hours of business or business-related courses.
+- A GPA of 2.5 or higher and a minimum of 24 credit hours earned in previous years of study. - A 250 word statement outlining your goals as they relate to business studies at CMU. - Registration in a minimum of 12 credit hours in each of Fall and Winter semesters, including 15 credit hours of business or business-related courses.
 (Business-related courses are those with a prefix other than BUSI, e.g., COMM, ECON, IDS, MATH, PCTS, PSYC, that are required or that will meet requirements in the major of the Bachelor of Arts or in the business components of the Bachelor of Business Administration.)